aadarshsable/Kshitish-s-Notes/Chemistry/Chemistry of Elements and Chemical Transformations'/Periodic Trends of Atomic Size.md

 2. Densities:
 	$5d$ elements have very high densities as down the group there is large increase in mass but almost increase in volume.

+## Occurrence of Yttrium along with heavier lanthanides

+- Yttrium has similar charge and size to Holmium $(Ho^{3+}) \text{ and Erbium } (Er^{3+})$, hence it occurs with them and makes the separation difficult.

+## Europium and Ytterbium

+- There is an appreciable increase in the atomic radii of europium and ytterbium in comparison to the preceding elements while no increase is observed for the corresponding trivalent ions.
+-